Operate my service

 This guide covers the key areas of focus to manage the Teams service.
 Most likely, you have service management plans in place for the supporting technologies that Teams depends on.
 If not, you’ll need to establish proper service management plans for those technology components (both on-premises and online) as well.
 This will help ensure your users enjoy a high-quality, reliable experience with Teams.

 The following sections give an overview of the activities that are required to successfully operate the Microsoft Teams service.
 They include reference to tools, contextual information, and additional content to help you understand the activity and to assist in readiness initiatives.

 Monitor service health

 It’s important that you understand the overall health of the Microsoft Teams service so that you can proactively alert others in your organization of any event that affects the service.
-As described earlier, Teams is dependent on other Office 365 services such as Azure Active Directory, Exchange Online, SharePoint Online, and OneDrive for Business.
+As described earlier, Teams is dependent on other Microsoft 365 or Office 365 services such as Azure Active Directory, Exchange Online, SharePoint Online, and OneDrive for Business.
 Because of this, it’s equally important that you monitor the health of the dependent services.

 Incorporate this activity into your incident management process to proactively inform users, the helpdesk, and your operations teams to prepare to handle user escalations.

 The following sections describe the tools that you can leverage to monitor for service incidents that affect the Teams service.
 A summary of the benefits of each tool, and when you should use each one is included in the following table.